 - Earn 122 semester hours of course credit, with a minimum grade point average of 2.00 in the hours presented for graduation.
-No more than 2 hours of credit in developmental courses, 2 hours of credit in physical education activity courses, 12 hours of credit in internships, or 18 hours of credit in military science courses may be counted toward the minimum 122 credit hours required for graduation. - 2) (a) Earn credit in ENG 103, a three-hour course in composition.
-All students entering Westminster College must enroll in (and remain enrolled in) ENG 103 every semester until this requirement is satisfied. - (b) Earn credit in two courses designated as Writing Intensive (WI) in the Schedule of Classes published each semester.
+No more than 2 hours of credit in developmental courses, 2 hours of credit in physical education activity courses, 12 hours of credit in internships, or 18 hours of credit in military science courses may be counted toward the minimum 122 credit hours required for graduation. - 2) (a) Earn credit in ENG 103, a three-hour course in composition. (b) Earn credit in two courses designated as Writing Intensive (WI) in the Schedule of Classes published each semester.
 The first course must be taken by the end of the sophomore year.
 At least one of the courses must be an upper-level course.
 Students transferring credit in composition must take three WI courses, with at least one upper-level course.